-College of the Canyons was conceived 51 years ago as an idea that resonated with the local populace - and forged by decree at the ballot box.
-While the Election Day ballot in 1967 made no mention of "College of the Canyons" - the moniker was, after all, a formality that could be crafted later - citizens were united around the notion that a public institution of higher learning was exactly what the burgeoning Santa Clarita Valley needed.
+College of the Canyons was conceived in 1967 as an idea that resonated with the local populace - and forged by decree at the ballot box.
+While the Election Day ballot that year made no mention of "College of the Canyons" - the moniker was, after all, a formality to be crafted later - citizens were united around the notion that a public institution of higher learning was exactly what the burgeoning Santa Clarita Valley needed.